Careers in Electronic Production and Design

 Watch Electronic Production and Design students discuss career options:

-Most of the audio, music, sound effects, and spoken word (dialogue) that we hear in TV and film productions is edited on digital audio systems.
+Most of the audio, music, sound effects, and dialogue that we hear in TV and film productions is edited on digital audio systems.
 The digital audio editor works with sound designers, composers, and directors to put all these elements together in a highly controlled environment.

-A Electronic Production and Design performer utilizes music technology and MIDI for live performance.
+A electronic music performer utilizes music technology and MIDI for live performance.

 This person plays and often programs synthesizers and other contemporary musical instruments within a studio context.

 The DJ/remixer may be charged with editing a song or completely recreating it to sound different from the original version.
 The DJ/remixer may also mix recorded music live for an audience.
 Skills required involve knowledge of audio editing and music production software as well as performance dynamics and knowledge of current musical trends.

 The producer plays a variety of roles depending on whether they are working in music, film, theater, dance, video games, or other media.
 In the music industry, producers often work with recording artists and record labels to create songs and albums for release.
 The music producer supervises all aspects of the recording process—including contracting session players and overseeing the recording budget—and may also help the artist select songs to be recorded.
 Preferably, a producer should be an excellent musician with a lot of performance experience.
 In addition to possessing a great depth of knowledge in music, a producer should hold extensive technical knowledge of recording equipment, engineering, and acoustics.
 A producer must also demonstrate creativity and excellent interpersonal skills.

 “Berklee also showed me how to be curious, how to chase that curiosity and follow it down the rabbit hole, and how to stick with it and come out the other end with new skills and interests.”- Dan Lehrich